Chapter 8. Publishing Certificates and CRLs

 There are two forms of Certificate System OCSP services, an internal service for the Certificate Manager and the Online Certificate Status Manager.
 The internal service checks the internal database of the Certificate Manager to report on the status of a certificate.
 The internal service is not set for publishing; it uses the certificates stored in its internal database to determine the status of a certificate.
 The Online Certificate Status Manager checks CRLs sent to it by Certificate Manager.
 A publisher is set for each location a CRL is sent and one rule for each type of CRL sent.

-, the server publishes the certificates, CRLs, and other certificate-related objects to a directory using LDAP or LDAPS.
-The branch of the directory to which it publishes is called the publishing directory
+In LDAP publishing, the server publishes the certificates, CRLs, and other certificate-related objects to a directory using LDAP or LDAPS.
+The branch of the directory to which it publishes is called the publishing directory.

 The server can publish certificates and CRLs to an LDAP-compliant directory using the LDAP protocol or LDAP over SSL (LDAPS) protocol, and applications can retrieve the certificates and CRLs over HTTP.
 Support for retrieving certificates and CRLs over HTTP enables some browsers to import the latest CRL automatically from the directory that receives regular updates from the server.
 The browser can then use the CRL to check all certificates automatically to ensure that they have not been revoked.